Romani Music and Anti-Romani Racism

-Additional information about Carol and her work:
+Additional information about Carol and her work

 Carol hopes musicians who play Romani music will be motivated to learn about the current situation of Roma.
-Below she shares some of her current writing:
+Below she shares some of her writing:

 Since the fall of communism, the music of Roma of Eastern Europe has become a staple at world music festivals and dance clubs in the United States and Western Europe.
 Talented Romani musicians who are consummate performers and innovators as well as technically superb artists now travel across continents for tours and concerts.
 But we should be careful not to generalize the success of a select group of famous artists to all Roma, or even to all Romani musicians.
-Despite the celebration of Gypsy music, anti-Romani sentiments are growing all over Europe.
+Despite the celebration of “Gypsy” music, anti-Romani sentiments are growing all over Europe.
 Since 1989 thousands of Roma have emigrated westward due to deteriorating living conditions in Eastern Europe; as a result, fears of “Gypsy hordes” are being revived and entrenched stereotypes of thievery have revived.
 In this heightened atmosphere of xenophobia, Roma are paradoxically revered as musicians and reviled as people; underlying these phenomena are the opposite emotions of fear and admiration shored up by historical stereotyping.

 Today East European Roma face inferior and segregated housing and education, including tracking of children into special schools for the disabled.
 Poor health conditions, specifically shorter life expectancy, plague Roma; discrimination is widespread in employment (unemployment is 80% in some regions) and the legal system, and even educated people routinely express disdain for Gypsies; hate speech and racial profiling are common in the media.

-Perhaps most troubling are the hundreds of incidences of physical violence against Roma perpetrated by ordinary citizens and also by the police.
+Perhaps most troubling are the hundreds of incidents of physical violence against Roma perpetrated by ordinary citizens and also by the police.
 In response, a Romani human rights movement has emerged to address discrimination.

 Europe’s largest minority (10-12 million), Roma are among its most persecuted peoples.
-Rather than merely an extremist view, anti-Romani sentiment is becoming more mainstream in Europe.
-For example, numerous attacks against Roma have occurred in Hungary and the Czech Republic; in the summer of 2008, the Italian government started to fingerprint all Gypsies living in camps in an effort to crack down on crime; hate speech against Roma is rampant among politicians in Bulgarian and Hungary, deportations of Roma from France and Germany are common, and demolitions of Romani homes occur regularly in Bulgaria.
+Rather than merely an extremist view, anti-Romani sentiment has become more mainstream in Europe.
+For example, numerous attacks against Roma have occurred in Hungary and the Czech Republic; in the summer of 2008, the Italian government started to fingerprint all Gypsies living in camps in an effort to crack down on crime; hate speech against Roma is rampant among politicians in Bulgaria and Hungary, deportations of Roma from France and Germany are common, and demolitions of Romani homes occur regularly in Bulgaria.
 All over Europe, nationalist and xenophobic parties are growing (often under the guise of populism) and the population is growing more polarized.

 How can music help us mediate between these current poles of fascination and rejection?
 Hopefully, exposure to the richness of Romani culture will spur an interest in and commitment to Roma as real people with real histories and real problems.
-For centuries, music has been a viable occupation for East European Roma, and today it represents an important artistic zone bridging recognized artists, struggling communities, and Romani and non-Romani audiences.
+For centuries, music has been a viable occupation for Balkan Roma, and today it represents an important artistic zone bridging recognized artists, struggling communities, and Romani and non-Romani audiences.